arguiot/arguiot.github.io/_drafts/chirper-my-new-project.md

 # Where can I install it?

-You can either install from the [website](https://arguiot.github.io/Chirper) or from the Mac App Store
+You can either install from the [website](https://arguiot.github.io/Chirper) or from the Mac App Store (soon)